dwolfe884/dwolfe884.github.io/_posts/2021-08-17-Absolute_Dice.md

 Aha!
 The program is segfaulting because the 32nd guess gets copied perfectly into the spot in memory that normally points to the string for ```/dev/urandom``` This immediently gave me an idea for an exploit path and I started gathering data and developing my payload.
 ## Exploit:

 We are now able to control the file that is used to seed the random number generator after 31 incorrect guesses.
-All we have to do now is replace ```/dev/urandom``` with a file that has constent data and we should be able to get consistent, predictable numbers.
+All we have to do now is replace ```/dev/urandom``` with a file that has constent data and we should be able to get consistant, predictable numbers.
 I searched the original binary for strings to try and find any paths to different files in memory.
 ![New File String](/images/dice/fileString.PNG)

 Confienently there was one such string.
 The string ```/lib/ld-linux.so.2``` was being stored at ```0x08048154``` in memory.
 To craft my payload I took that hex value and converted it to decimal ```134512980``` and placed it as my 32nd guess after 31 0's.
 I then tested this in GDB